Upgrade to UCP 3.1Estimated reading time: 3 minutes

 Clicking this message takes an admin user directly to the upgrade process.
 It can be found under the Upgrade tab of the Admin Settings section.

-In the Available Versions dropdown, select 3.0.0 and click Upgrade UCP.
+In the Available Versions dropdown, select the version you want to update to and click Upgrade UCP.

-During the upgrade, the UI will be unavailable, and you should wait until completion before continuing to interact with it.
-When the upgrade completes, you’ll see a notification that a newer version of the UI is available and a browser refresh is required to see the latest UI.
+During the upgrade, the web interface will be unavailable, and you should wait until completion before continuing to interact with it.
+When the upgrade completes, you’ll see a notification that a newer version of the web interface is available and a browser refresh is required to see it.

 Use the CLI to perform an upgrade

-This runs the upgrade command in interactive mode, so that you are prompted for any necessary configuration values.
+This runs the upgrade command in interactive mode, which will prompt you for required configuration values.

-Once the upgrade finishes, navigate to the UCP web UI and make sure that all the nodes managed by UCP are healthy.
+Once the upgrade finishes, navigate to the UCP web interface and make sure that all the nodes managed by UCP are healthy.